-An Ordinance to constitute and define the functions of a body for the purposes of ministry to persons who experience same-sex attraction or gender incongruence.
+An Ordinance to constitute and define the functions of a body for the purposes of ministry to persons who wish to stay true to the historic Christian faith and who experience same-sex attraction or gender incongruence.

 The Standing Committee of the Synod of the Diocese of Sydney Ordains as follows.